permaweb/llama-herder/README.md

 The 'Llama as a Service' infrastructure is designed to provide AO users with a fully decentralized LLM inference environment that is easy to use.
 Send one simple AO message to the Llama herder and you will receive a response from one of the herded inference workers.

+In the background, `Llama-Herder` offers the services of [AOS-Llama](https://github.com/samcamwilliams/aos-llama), a port of [Llama.cpp](https://github.com/ggerganov/llama.cpp).
+AOS-Llama allows users to execute Meta's Llama models, Microsoft's Phi models, amongst many others in AO's fully onchain environment.

-`Llama-Herder` works by 'herding' a set of worker processes that are running Llama 3 inference.
+`Llama-Herder` works by 'herding' a set of worker processes that are running AOS-Llama inference.
 The herder process manages the queue of requests and dispatches them to the available workers when they are available.
 Each worker runs fully asynchronously and in parallel.

 ## Getting Started

 Interacting with `Llama-Herder` is simple.
+There is a public `Llama-Herder` that is open for all to use, paying for the service using [Wrapped AR](https://aox.xyz/#/beta).
+This service presently runs Microsoft's Phi-3 Instruct model, as it is faster and efficent for most tasks.
+More public Llama Herders offering different models will be added over time.

-You pay for the service using [Wrapped AR](https://aox.xyz/#/beta).
-There are two ways to interact with the herder:
+There are two ways to interact with a herder:

 ### Using the AOS Library